raphael-64/axiom/README.md

 ### Backend

-We use a Typescript + Express + Node.js server for our HTTP and WebSockets server.
-We also use Y.js and Socket.io.
+We use a Typescript + Express + Node.js server for our HTTP and WebSockets server, as well as these libraries:

+- Socket.io
+- Y.js
+- Prisma

 Set up environment variables in `backend/.env`: